-If you’ve learnt Chinese for a while, you’ll know that in order to learn Mandarin Chinese more efficiently, it’s important to read Chinese stories.
+If you’ve learned Chinese for a while, you’ll know that in order to learn Mandarin Chinese more efficiently, it’s important to read Chinese stories.

-With that in mind, you might be interested to know that there are Chinese books in the marketplace that do exactly that – Chinese Readers.
+With that in mind, you might be interested to know there are Chinese readers that are interesting and guide you on new Chinese words and constructs.

 Our Criteria for Choosing Chinese Readers